ManishPoudel-7/Unthinkable-Solutions-Assignment/README.md

-# 🔍 Visual Product Matcher
+git # 🔍 Visual Product Matcher

 A web application that finds visually similar products based on uploaded images using AI-powered image embeddings and similarity search.